mayan3036/SoC_design_and_planning_digital_vlsi/readme.md

 ## Tasks:

-1. Running floorplanning step for **PicoRV32A** and accessing the die size and calculating its area and using Magic tool to view and explore the floorplan.
+1. Running the floorplanning step for **PicoRV32A**, followed by accessing the die size, calculating its area, and using the Magic tool to view and explore the floorplan.

-2. Running placement step for **PicoRV32A** and using Magic tool to view and explore the placement.
+2. Running the placement step for **PicoRV32A**, followed by using the Magic tool to view and explore the placement.
 ---

 ### Lab Process Steps